stolsky/election-results-map/README.md

 * Rostock (2017): https://geo.sv.rostock.de/download/opendata/bevoelkerungsstruktur_2017/bevoelkerungsstruktur_2017_insgesamt.json
 * Germany (2017, including all federal states): https://www.bundeswahlleiter.de/dam/jcr/f7566722-a528-4b18-bea3-ea419371e300/btw17_strukturdaten.csv

+## Libraries and tools
+To present the data at hand, we use [D3.js](https://d3js.org) to display the bar charts and plot the GeoJSON data.
+To import the CSV files we use [Papa Parse](https://www.papaparse.com/).

 ## Unit tests
 We use the assertion library [Unit.js](https://unitjs.com/) in the browser with the test framework [Mocha.js](https://mochajs.org/).